Guardrail-service-testing/guardrail/README.md

 The default port is 9001.
 To remap, use `-p 3000:9001` or `-e PORT=3001 -p 3000:3001` The default MONGO_URI points to `172.17.0.1`.
 This is the default IP of the host from inside the container.

+## Running App1 with docker-compose

+Run docker `docker-compose up` at the root directory.

+The `docker-compose.yml` joins app1/collector with MongoDB.
+It exposes:

+- PORT 9001 for the collector app.
+- PORT 27027 for the MongoDB
+- PORT 9229 (dev) for node inspector
+- PORT 8081 (dev) for mongo-express tool

+To debug docker-compose apps with VSCode, see https://code.visualstudio.com/docs/containers/docker-compose